 East of Everywhere

-It’s been a decade since the end of the war, when the telegram first arrived at their house on Mulberry Lane.
+It’s been almost a decade since the end of the war, when the telegram first arrived at their house on Lennox Lane.

 Two weeks since she stole a bicycle and ran away from the new children’s home on the other side of the state.

 One day since she arrived in Montours City.

 No one knows her secrets in this small town.
 If Janie is going to make it back to her brother and the only place she’s ever called home, she needs to keep it that way.
 But when a hard-hearted widow, a boy in a boxcar, and a dog named Panda weave their way into her life, Janie begins to wonder if what she’s searching for isn't better off laid to rest.

 “Wake up.”
 She felt something poking her arm, then heard an urgent whisper.
 She stirred, lost for a moment in the unfamiliar surroundings.
 Then she remembered the events of the past day and where she was, and she closed her eyes again, desperate to return to the dreamscape where her mother was alive and she wasn’t all alone.

 Janie rolled over and opened her eyes to see Brayden standing at her bedside in his print pajamas, the moonlight washing his face and glinting off tear-stained cheeks.